Skip to main content

 • Whitespace-only names are treated as invalid.

-• Values are stored exactly as provided (aside from null becoming an empty string).
+• When encode is false, values are stored exactly as provided (aside from null becoming an empty string).

 Quick Reference